lucaswinningham/recipes/entrees/subs.md

 2. Add layers of provolone cheese, bacon, salami, pepperoni, and onion to bottom half of bread.
 3. Bake for 10-15 minutes.
 4. Remove the baking sheet from the oven.
 Add tomatoes, shredded lettuce, and other desired toppings to the bottom half.
 Drizzle with remaining oil and vinegar.
 5. Slice and serve with potato chips.
-Serves four.
+Serves four to six.

 # Chicken and Pesto Sub